Solar Cycle Observations: Discussion

 \section{Discussion}

 The traditional index of solar activity is the (group) sunspot number, which however, is robustly defined before the middle of the 19th century and particularly poor in the first half of the 18th century.
-The research community works hard in reconciling the sunspot dataset.
+The research community is working hard to reconcile the sunspot dataset.

-While the solar-cycle phenomena in the Sun's outer layers can be studied in great detail using a variety of observing techniques, helioseismology reveals motions -- and to a limited extent structural changes -- far below the photosphere.
+While the solar-cycle phenomena in the Sun's surface and outer atmosphere can be studied in great detail using a variety of observing techniques, helioseismology reveals motions -- and to a limited extent structural changes related to the solar cycle -- far below the photosphere.
 The torsional oscillation and the meridional circulation penetrate throughout the convection zone and play a crucial role in the solar dynamo.
-Therefore, it is imperative that we determine the structure of the meridional circulation at depth and its evolution over the solar cycle.
+Therefore, it is imperative that we achieve an unambiguous inference of the structure of the meridional circulation at depth and its evolution over the solar cycle.
+If, for example, the observations completely ruled out a single-cell meridional circulation flow in each hemisphere, it would rule out dynamo models that rely on such a configuration.

-While we are able to infer flows at depths the great majority of solar magnetic fields remain unobserved in the solar interior.
+We are able to infer flows at depths, yet the great majority of solar magnetic fields remain unobserved in the solar interior.
 The bipolar magnetic regions observed in the photosphere represent only the ``tip of the iceberg".
-Until we can reliably infer magnetic field strengths and dynamics in the interior, we must rely on observations at the surface to infer dynamics, amplitude and structure of the magnetic fields at depth.
+Until we can reliably infer magnetic field strengths and dynamics in the interior, we must rely on observations at the surface coupled with simulations to infer dynamics, amplitude and structure of the magnetic fields at depth.

 To be considered successful, solar dynamo theories and simulations must be able to reproduce, to some degree, key observations.
-This includes the modulation of cycle amplitude as measured in the sunspot number, the observed large-scale flows, the adherence to Hale's law, the trends and inherent scatter in the tilt angles, the equator-ward migration of the active latitudes that produces the butterfly diagram, and the evolution of the polar fields.
+This includes the modulation of cycle amplitude as measured in the sunspot number, the observed large-scale flows, the adherence to Hale's law, the trends and inherent scatter in the tilt angles, the equator-ward migration of the active latitudes that produces the butterfly diagram, the evolution of the polar fields.